Native cloud operations are becoming increasingly important in the digital age, but how can businesses optimize their use?

 Native cloud applications are developed on one of the cloud platforms.
 These platforms include MS Azure, AWS, GCP, Oracle Cloud etc. The design, implementation, deployment, and operation of the application are all intended to exploit the specific advantages of cloud computing.

 These applications will become a critical component of any successful digital transformation processes, thanks to their ability to make the complex look and feel simple.
 They work on a service-based architecture bringing all these different components into one place, within a container-centric model.
 These can be scaled quickly on demand offering continuous delivery with no interruption to services.
-In all, there are five pillars of the native cloud that you should be looking at.
+In all, there are four pillars of the native cloud that you should be looking at.

 1. Service-based infrastructure